Zain-Ali3830/backend-course/Lecture5/readingmaterial.md

 - Only expected fields are saved
 - Fields follow specific types (e.g. name must be a string)
+- You can use mongoose when you will use mongodb database .
+- We will bit touch mongoose as we will use postgres .
 ## 2. 🧱 **Designing Schema using Mongoose**

 ### 🔹 Basic Schema Structure